emoose/MBINCompiler/README.md

 ### Requirements

 To run the tests you will need python installed and on the path.
 It is recommended you get a recent version (3.7 or above).
 The required dependencies are `pytest` and `requests`.
-These can be installed by entering `python -m pytest -U pytest requests` in your favorite command line program.
+These can be installed by entering `python -m pip install -U pytest requests` in your favorite command line program.
 Before running the tests, you need to have built a `Release` version of MBINCompiler locally.

 ### Running the tests